quic-mtuttle/aimet/Docs/install/install_host.rst

     apt-get install --assume-yes wget gnupg2

-1.2 If you have multiple Python versions installed, set the default version.
+Step 1.2: If you have multiple Python versions installed, set the default version.

 .. code-block:: bash